 The residents of Ada County are doing their part to recycle, reuse and reduce the waste before it arrives at the landfill.
 This not only is the best thing for the environment, it helps extend the life of the landfill.
-The residents of the cities of Ada County and all county residents utilize a single stream curbside recycling program, and in FY 2010, over 17,252 tons of material was recycled through this program.
-Continual changes to improve the curbside program make it easier for everyone to utilize it, and Ada County will continue to make it more accessible and easier to use.
-Tire Recycling Tires delivered to the landfill are recycled through a privately owned company.
-The tires are used for various projects, such as athletic tracks, road base, and fuel in the process of making cement.
+The residents of the cities of Ada County and all county residents utilize a single stream curbside recycling program and in FY 2011 over 22,294 tons of material was recycled through this program.
+Continual changes to improve the curbside program make it easier for everyone to utilize it and Ada County will continue to make it more accessible and easier to use.